eempc/CarProject/Readme.md

 * General information page for the cars
 * Implement interfaces IVehicle and IBooking
 * Create an API for the vehicle inventory
+* Write some Selenium tests (either in Python or C#)
+* Implement the Azure blob storage